Delayed Hawkes birth-death processes: Model definitions

 \section{Model definitions}

-In this section, we provide definitions for the family of multivariate models having sojourn-time dependent excitation both using conditional intensities and using a cluster representation.
-In fact, whenever the cluster representation exists, those definitions are equivalent.
-Furthermore, we define a network of delayed Hawkes infinite server queues through conditional intensities.
+In this section, we introduce and provide definitions for a family of multivariate point process models having sojourn-time dependent excitation, using both their conditional intensity processes and, in the linear case, their cluster process representation.
+Furthermore, we define a network of delayed Hawkes birth-death processes through conditional intensities.